 Further below, you can find more information about each of these places, together with specific hotel suggestions for different budgets.
 However, please note that Capri is really not a budget destination and so ‘budget’ is a relative term here.
 The best way to save money is by booking well in advance when you have more choices.

-TIP: Once you figure out where to stay in Capri, you can also use our map below to compare various lodging options for your stay.
-Simply insert your travel dates and group size, and you’ll see the best options pulled from several popular accommodation booking websites in one place.
+TIP: Once you figure out where to stay in Capri, use the map below to find the best deals for your stay.
+Simply insert your travel dates and group size, and you’ll see what’s available.
+Alternatively, see our hand-picked hotel recommendations below.

 Marina Grande is the best area to stay in Capri if you want to be as close to the harbor as possible.
 Staying here makes it easy to get to your accommodation upon arrival – you can just walk to your hotel or apartment without having to queue for the bus or funicular or pay for an expensive taxi.
 Being close to the harbor means less hassle with your luggage and more time left for sightseeing.